Malcolm Fraser

 After Whitlam's dismissal, Fraser was sworn in as prime minister on an initial caretaker basis.
 The Coalition won a landslide victory at the 1975 election, and was re-elected in 1977 and 1980.
 Fraser took a keen interest in foreign affairs as prime minister, and was more active in the international sphere than many of his predecessors.
 He was a strong supporter of multiculturalism, and during his term in office Australia admitted significant numbers of non-white immigrants (including Vietnamese boat people) for the first time, effectively ending the White Australia policy.
 His government also established the Special Broadcasting Service (SBS).
 Particularly in his final years in office, Fraser came into conflict with the "dry" economic rationalist and fiscal conservative faction of his party.
 His government made few major changes to economic policy.

 After losing the 1983 election, Fraser retired from politics.
 In his post-political career, he held advisory positions with the United Nations (UN) and the Commonwealth of Nations, and was president of the aid agency CARE from 1990 to 1995.
 He resigned his membership of the Liberal Party in 2009 after the election of Tony Abbott as leader, Fraser having been a critic of the Liberals’ policy direction for a number of years.
 Evaluations of Fraser's prime ministership have been mixed.
-He is generally credited with restoring stability to the country after a series of short-term leaders and has been praised for his commitment to multiculturalism and opposition to apartheid, but the circumstances of his entry to office remains controversial and many have viewed his government as a lost opportunity for economic reform.
-His seven and a half-year tenure as prime minister is the fourth longest in Australian history, only surpassed by Bob Hawke, John Howard and Robert Menzies.
+He is generally credited with restoring stability to the country after a series of short-term leaders and has been praised for his commitment to multiculturalism and opposition to apartheid in South Africa, but the circumstances of his entry to office remains controversial and many have viewed his government as a lost opportunity for economic reform.
+He was the last Australian Prime Minister entitled to the style "Right Honourable" as a member of the Privy Council of the United Kingdom.
+His seven and a half-year tenure as prime minister is the fourth-longest in Australian history, only surpassed by Bob Hawke, John Howard and Robert Menzies.